sll00/memlayer-proxy/docs/operation_modes.md

-# MemLayer Modes
+# Memlayer Modes

-MemLayer supports three operating modes, each optimized for different use cases.
+Memlayer supports three operating modes, each optimized for different use cases.

 **Key Difference:** These modes control **both salience filtering AND storage architecture**.